 - Trace around bricks with fingers and pencils

-- With eyes closed, identify the shape of a brick
+- Identify the shape of a brick with eyes closed

 - Identify bricks by color, size, and shape

 - Create towers with largest bricks on the bottom (base) and smallest on top

 - Match bricks to pictures of a specific brick

 - Count total number of bricks or bricks by color

 - Find other objects in the clinic that are the same color or shape as a particular brick

 - Sort bricks correctly into containers identified by size or color

 - Follow directions to place bricks over, under, between, on top, on the right, left of a line, doll, or body part